Swizec/react-d3js-es6-ebook/manuscript/better-environment.md

  * code should re-compile when we change a file
  * page should update automatically when the code changes
- * our dependencies and modules should be relatively simple to manage
+ * dependencies and modules should be simple to manage

 When I first wrote this chapter in April 2015, I suggested using a combination of Browserify, Grunt, NPM, and Bower.
 This was the wrong approach.
 It was complicated to set up, it wasn't very extensible, and it took a while to compile everything.